AguaClara/Textbook/Filtration/EStaRS_Design.rst

 :math:`HL_{BWinitiation}` (From head loss section) :math:`HL_{FiForwardNoSuckAir}` (The height the water level needs to be to stop air from getting into the filter.)
 :math:`HL_{FiDirty}`  (as defined in Expert Inputs) (The height water is allowed to rise in the entrance tank before backwash should be started, this varies on the style of filter.
-See **XXXXXXXXX** for the different values)
+See :numref:`table_comparsion_filters` for the different values)
 :math:`HL_{BwInletPlumbing}`
 :math:`HL_{SiphonMax}` (as defined in expert inputs) (the maximum headloss allowed throug the siphon at stea)